-|In between some of the souks, there are outdoor areas where many locals may be offering their wares.
+|In between parts of the souk, there are outdoor areas where many locals may be offering their wares.
 We’ve seen boxes of products arriving from Bangladesh and China.
 Shopping tourists often assume that all of the offered products are made locally.
 Some are, but not all.

-Once we moved to the fabulous LaruBeya we’d only have to go indoors at dusk to avoid being bit and wear repellent when outside at night.
+Once we moved to the fabulous LaruBeya we’d only have to go indoors at dusk to avoid being bitten and wear repellent when outside at night.
 Later, in Italy, with no screens on the windows or AC, the flies dined on me day and night, eventually requiring me to wear the BugsAway clothing, leaving me hot as I was overly dressed in the heat of summer.

-|Shop owners and workers often play with their smart phones as they await the next customer.
+|Shop owners and workers often play with their smartphones as they await the next customer.

 In Kenya, it was mosquitoes, making it necessary for me to wear insect repellent 24 hours a day.
-In South Africa, it was mosquitoes, referred to as “mozzies,” again requiring me to wear repellent at all times that buzzed around my head but not nearly as badly as they had in Kenya.
+In South Africa, it was mosquitoes, referred to as “mozzies,” again requiring me to wear repellent at all times that buzzed around my head but not nearly as bad as they had in Kenya.

 As spring arrived this past month, almost on queue with the weather warming more and more each day, I awoke 10 days ago with no less than 25 bites on my right arm and hand.

 |This appears to be an abandoned construction site.

 I sleep on my left side with my right arm draped over an extra pillow placed perpendicular to my body.
 This pillow provides relief for my bad right shoulder.
-As a result my right arm is outside the covers most of the night.
+As a result, my right arm is outside the covers most of the night.
 I didn’t see a single insect fly by the screen of my phone as I’d read a book each night.
 What was biting me?

 These are no simple bites.
-These are viscous bites leaving raised hot, red, swollen nodules that itch beyond belief, eventually to ooze if rubbed or scratched even in the slightest.
+These are vicious bites leaving raised hot, red, swollen nodules that itch beyond belief, eventually to ooze if rubbed or scratched even in the slightest.
 Oh, good grief.
 Here we go again as I wondered, why me and not Tom?

 |Hundreds of years of wear and tear is evident in certain areas.

 After reading through the above article I feel confident the answer to the dilemma lies therein explaining my propensity to being bit in general, let alone attracting biters away from Tom.
 He often explains that when I leave the room, they flock around him in my absence until I return.

 Unable to find repellent at the pharmacy we tried in the Medina, I’ve resorted to being totally covered in clothing around the clock.
-Sand flies, invisible to the eye are too small to bite through clothing or blankets.
-As a result, I’ve been wearing one of Tom’s white long sleeved BugsAway shirts to bed at night with my arms well covered and during the day wearing my own BugsAway shirt, jeans and socks.
+Sandflies, invisible to the eye are too small to bite through clothing or blankets.
+As a result, I’ve been wearing one of Tom’s white long-sleeved BugsAway shirts to bed at night with my arms well covered and during the day wearing my own BugsAway shirt, jeans, and socks.

 |This shop sells attractive tiles sinks and basins.

 Now, completely covered they’ve resorted to biting my hands during the day and again during the night.
-A few days ago Adil brought a plug in device for the bedroom that continually emits a repellent.
+A few days ago Adil brought a plug-in device for the bedroom that continually emits a repellent.
 We keep the drapes covering the doorway to the bedroom closed at all times, as I’ve instructed Madame and Oumaima to do the same each day after cleaning our bedroom.

 These combined measures appear to have improved the situation.
 But, I’m still getting bites on my hands and fingers.
 Nothing is more itchy and annoying than bites on one’s knuckles or between the fingers.
-As I sit here in the salon at this moment, I can’t see them but they surely hover around me avoiding my bug repellent shirt instead feasting on my hands.
+As I sit here in the salon at this moment, I can’t see them but they surely hover around me avoiding my bug repellent shirt instead, feasting on my hands.
 I no longer scratch after reading that scratching exacerbates the length of time the bites remain “active.”
 I knew this.
 I needed to be reminded.

 After 10 days, the original bites continue to itch and the newer ones are revving up for days to come.
 In reading information about these nasty critters, the itching may last for weeks or months.

-|Off the beaten path, second hand items are offered for sale on the ground as the local seller hunches on the ground, hoping for a sale.
+|Off the beaten path, second-hand items are offered for sale on the ground as the local seller hunches on the ground, hoping for a sale.

-Today, if necessary we’ll stop at every pharmacy in the Medina to find repellent and anti itch cream.
+Today, if necessary we’ll stop at every pharmacy in the Medina to find repellent and anti-itch cream.
 If we find the repellent I’ll wear it around the clock, reloading it on my hands each time I wash.
 Perhaps, if the repellent works well I’ll be able to stop wearing hot, bulky clothing as the weather is now into the scorching 90F degrees (32.3C) almost every day.

 In the realm of things…no big deal!
 But, for those prone to being bit, one must be prepared when traveling.
 How did we end up unprepared?
 When packing to leave South Africa, my tube of Cortisone cream was almost empty and expired so I tossed it, thinking I could easily buy another.
 When I used the last drop of repellent on the last day, again, I thought replacing it would be no issue.